DGEs2018/Traineeship-progress/Week3/journal.md

 # 17.04.2019
 * Fundamentals of functions in  javascript
   - hoisting, and expressions
+     - boolean expressions
+     - if statements and conditions
+     - operators, data types, variables etc.
+     - declarations and variable assignments
   - calling and invoking(using) functions
   - passing values into functions and using them
      - name of the value: parameter